Tanato99/MicLock/README.md

    ```
     pip install -r requirements.txt
    ```
-3. Open the file volume.txt and change the values in following way:
-   In first line write the volume that you want lock (Default: 100) In the second line write the name of your microphone (Default: Microphone) In the third line write the hotkey that you want use to change the state of the microphone (Default: ctrl+alt)
+3. Open the file volume.txt and change the values in following way:\n In first line write the volume that you want lock (Default: 100) In the second line write the name of your microphone (Default: Microphone) In the third line write the hotkey that you want use to change the state of the microphone (Default: ctrl+alt)